-2.1.
-ACTIONS AND ACTION SIGNATURES.
 Fundamental to the model is the identification of the actions possible between an entity and its environment, and the separation of those actions into types depending on where the occurrence is controlled.
-An entity has inputs that are under the control of the environment, outputs that are under the control of the entity and detectable by the environment, and internal actions that are controlled by the entity but not detectable by the environment.
+An entity has inputs which are under the control of the environment, outputs which are under the control of the entity and detectable by the environment, and internal actions which are controlled by the entity but not detectable by the environment.

 Formally, an action signature S is an ordered triple consisting of three pairwise-disjoint sets of actions.
-We write in(S), out(S), and int(S) for the three components of S, and refer to the actions in the three sets as the input actions, output actions, and internal actions of S, respectively.
+We write in(S), out(S) and int(S) for the three components of S, and refer to the actions in the three sets as the input actions, output actions and internal actions of S, respectively.
 We let $ext(S) = in(S) \cup out(S)$ and refer to the actions in ext(S) as the external actions of S. We let $acts(S) = in(S) \cup out(S) \cup int(S)$, and refer to the actions in acts(S) as the actions of S.

-2.2.
-INPUT / OUTPUT AUTOMATA.
+2.2 Input/Output Automata

 In the I/O automaton model, a computational entity (either a whole system, or a process or node within a system) is modeled by a state machine.
 Formally, an input/output automaton A (also called an I/O automaton or simply an automaton) consists of five components:

-- (1) an action signature sig(A), - (2) a set states(A) of states, - (3) a nonempty set $start(A) \subseteq states(A)$ of start states, - (4) a transition relation $steps(A) \subseteq (states(A) \times acts(sig(A)) \times states(A))$, with the property that for every state s' and input action π there is a transition (s', π, s) in steps(A), and - (5) an equivalence relation part(A) on $out(sig(A)) \cup int(sig(A))$, having at most countably many equivalence classes.
+- 1. an action signature sig(A), - 2. a set states(A) of states, - 3. a nonempty set $start(A) \subseteq states(A)$ of start states, - 4. a transition relation $steps(A) \subseteq (states(A) \times acts(sig(A)) \times states(A))$, with the property that for every state s' and input action π there is a transition (s', π, s) in steps(A), and - 5. an equivalence relation part(A) on $out(sig(A)) \cup int(sig(A))$, having at most countably many equivalence classes.

 For brevity, we write in(A) for in(sig(A)), out(A) for out(sig(A)), and so on.

 We refer to an element (s', π, s) of steps(A) as a step of A. If (s', π, s) is a step of A, then π is said to be enabled in s'.
 Since every input action is enabled in every state, automata are said to be input-enabled.
 The partition part(A) is an abstract description of the underlying components of the automaton, and is used to define fairness.

-An execution fragment of A is a finite sequence $s_0 \pi_1 s_1 \pi_2 \cdots \pi_n s_n$ or an infinite sequence $s_0 \pi_1 s_1 \pi_2 \cdots \pi_n s_n \cdots$ of alternating states and actions of A such that $(s_i, \pi{i+1}, s{i+1})$ is a step of A for every i.
+An execution fragment of A is a finite sequence $s_0\pi_1s_1\pi_2...\pi_ns_n$ or an infinite sequence $s_0\pi_1s_1\pi_2...\pi_ns_n$ or an infinite sequence $s_0\pi_1s_1\pi_2...\pi_ns_n$ or a infinite sequence of A such that $(s_i, \pi{i+1}, s{i+1})$ is a step of A for every i.
 An execution fragment beginning with a start state is called an execution.